Among the Sleep: Gameplay

 Throughout the game, the player is followed by two monsters: a feminine figure that haunts the first three levels, and a trench coat-wearing figure that haunts the final level.
 The monsters' appearance is indicated by the blurring of the vision, grating sounds, and in the case of the feminine figure, a slow lullaby (Trollmors Vuggesang, "Trollmother's Lullaby") hummed about.
 There is no way to fend off the monsters; if they appear, the player will have to run away or hide under tables or chairs until they go away.
-If the player is not quick enough to evade the monsters, a short cinematic will show the monsters taking hold of the player, which results in a game over, followed by a continue screen with a pacifier.
+If the player is not quick enough to evade the monsters, a short cinematic will show the monsters taking hold of the player, which results in a game over, followed by a continue screen with a hanging pacifier.
 Touching the pacifier restarts the game from the last checkpoint.
 The player can get a game over by other means, such as falling into water or chasms.

 The game is largely linear, though the expansive environment with multiple obstacles may induce the feeling of being lost.
 After some time exploring the player's house, the player is taken to a dreamlike location with a gingerbread house-like hut that serves as a sort of hub level.
 The house contains a circular door that leads to a new level, surrounded by four containers where "memories" obtained from each level are stored.
 After the player finds a memory and heads to a tube at the end of the level, they will be returned to this hut.
 Once four memories are stored, the player can insert Teddy's right hand below the circular door to return to the player's house.